RouninMedia/uniform-resource-apps/README.md

 ______

-## Uniform Resource Apps (URAs) - Single Document Apps as Data URLs
+## Converting Single Document Apps into Data URLs produces Uniform Resource Apps (URAs)

 Once we have a **Single Document App (SDA)**, we can go further.